Asher978/Rent_Maps/README.md

 ### Project Updates
 This project is undergoing major development...
 Consistent updates will be provided. ~~A deployed version will be launched very soon where we will ask `USERS` to start providing the `DATA`~~
   - [x] Live version was realease - April 9th
+  - [x] Live version updated _colored raduis is shown arounf clusters so they can be easily identified on the map_

 ### Why: